My feet are changing. Is that normal?

 of force being applied to your feet over time!

-In addition, the fibers that make up your tendons and ligaments stretch as you age.
+In addition, the fibers that make up your tendons and ligaments stretch as you age, just like the fibers that make up your skin.
 The effects will vary from individual to individual based on their body weight, amount of time on their feet, and their genetics, but in general will result in several

 normal changes associated with aging: